heimrichhannot/contao-pwa-bundle/README.md

 1. Create an PWA Configuration(Backend -> System -> PWA Configuration)
 1. Add the configuration to a page root (in page settings you find a new section "Progressive Web App", select yes and choose your configuration)
     * On saving the page the page manifest and the serviceworker will be generated
-1. To provide an option to register to your push notifications, you need to add the Push Notification Subscribe Button content element on your page
+1. To provide an option to register to your push notifications, add the Push Subscription Button content element or the push notification popup frontend module to your page.

 ### Push Notifications